emrahcom/emrah-docs/jitsi/sip-jibri-security.md

 It works only when an application tells libcurl it wants to allow HTTP/2 server push, and the amount of received headers for the push surpasses the maximum allowed limit (1000).
-There is no such server in the container and curl is only used for internal API service.
+There is no such application in the container and curl is only used for internal API service.

 https://security-tracker.debian.org/tracker/CVE-2024-2398